sanoguzhan/Self-Driving-Car/README.md

     * Cascade Classifier: Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, “Rapid Object Detection using a Boosted Cascade of Simple Features” in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
         It is then used to detect objects in other images.
 [For more information](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html)

-  Model trained with 50 positive (from different angles) and 300 negative images of route.
-Image size was chosen 42x32 and OpenCV library was used.
+  Model was trained with 50 positive (from different angles) and 300 negative images of route.
+Image size was chosen to be 42x32 and OpenCV library was used.

   Positive  Sample               |  Negative Sample :-------------------------:|:-------------------------: